Emergency Funds vs. Sinking Funds: Which One Should You Prioritize?

 - A sinking fund is money saved and set aside for short-term savings goals and one-time expenses.

-We use both as part of our money management strategy as a family.
+We use both as part of our family money management strategy.
 Having an emergency fund has helped our family escape some financial jams over the years.
 Without it, we would’ve had to use budgeted money to cover costly emergency expenses or take on credit card debt.

 Sinking funds have been a revelation for us.
-We use them all the time to help us reach short-term savings goals, like saving for vacations, home improvements and repairs, birthday and holiday gifts, and school and youth sports fees.
+We use them all the time to help us reach short-term savings goals, such as vacations, home improvements and repairs, birthday and holiday gifts, and school and youth sports fees.

 Using emergency and sinking funds can improve your finances and help you develop better savings habits.
 We’re excited to tackle this vital topic to help you on your family money adventure.

-In this episode, we discuss what emergency funds and sinking funds are, the purpose of each, and which fund to prioritize.
+In this episode, we discuss emergency funds and sinking funds, their purposes, and which fund to prioritize.

 In This Episode, You’ll Learn: